herrera-ignacio/javascript-course/vanilla/proto.md

 let person1 = new Person('Nacho', 'Herrera');
 ```

-What's happening is that `person1` inherits from prototype of `Person` which inhertis from prototype of `Object`.
+What's happening is that `person1` inherits from prototype of `Person` which inherits from the prototype of `Object`.
 This is why you can call a method on person1 that's actually defined on `Object`, such as `person1.valueOf()`.

 Since JS doesn't exactly have sub-class objects, Prototype is a useful workaround to make a "base class" object of certain functions that act as objects.